 - How to account for the change in method

-- Distinguish when the use of the cash method is appropriate.
+- Recognize when the use of the cash method is appropriate.

-- Recognize and apply the basic rules for a change in accounting method.
+- Understand and apply the basic rules for a change in accounting method.

-- Identify a proper accounting period under the federal tax rules.
+- Choose a proper accounting period under the federal tax rules.

 - Identify which IRS revenue procedures provide the guidance for a given scenario for a taxpayer to change his or her accounting method with the IRS.

 - Prepare Form 3115, Application for Change in Accounting Method, and recognize how and when this form should be filed by the taxpayer.